 A patient with a suspected ulnar styloid fracture must be taken to a hospital emergency room.
-Following immediate medical care, an orthopaedic surgeon who specializes in treatment of bone disorders can suggest further course of action.
+Following immediate medical care, an orthopaedic surgeon who specializes in the treatment of bone disorders can suggest further course of action.

 What are the Screening Tests and Investigations done to Confirm or Rule out the Disorder?

-A doctor conducts physical exam to check for swelling, bruising, pain in the affected area, and range of movement in the wrist.
+A doctor conducts a physical exam to check for swelling, bruising, pain in the affected area, and range of movement in the wrist.
 An x-ray is conducted to view the fracture.
 A fractured ulnar styloid process may not be diagnosed correctly in case it is not accompanied by a displacement, as the X-rays would be unclear in such a condition.

 What Treatment Modalities are available for Management of the Disorder?